alyserecord/agricultural_yield/README.md

 ![Cloves prod by country](/images/clovesprodcountries.png)
 ![Cloves prod by country](/images/clovesyieldcountries.png)

+#

 ## Hypothesis Test

-Null Hypothesis: The producer price of Cloves was not impacted by the increase in yeild.
+Null Hypothesis: Cloves average yield increase is in the bottom 80% compared with other crops.

-Alternate Hypothesis: The producer price was lower or higher depending on the increase in yeild.
+Alternate Hypothesis: Cloves average yield increase is in the top 20% compared with other crops.

 Alpha = .1